BioData-Club/dataDonutsJeffLeek/README.md

 #### Join us from 9:30 - 10:00 in BICC 429 to join the coversation!

 To kick things off we've posted an overview and some responses to three topics covered in the book:  **Data Sharing, Social Media, and Preprints**.

+#### Navigate to the Issues tab in this repository to read and contribute to the conversation.

+Here are a few questions to kick things off:

+* Has your training prepared you to act on the practices Jeff recommends?
+What are the gaps, and how can we help?
+* Do you agree with the strategies and benefits Jeff describes?
+Tell us why or why not?
+* What barriers have you experienced when trying to share your data, use social media for science, or publish a preprint?

+#### Feel free create new issues to comment on addtional topics!